TomasLukes/scrimba-solo-projects/README.md

 # Scrimba Solo Projects

-This repository contains a collection of my solo front-end projects from the [Scrimba Frontend Career Path](https://scrimba.com/learn/frontend), showcasing my progress and skills.
-For each solo project, I received a Figma file with designs and a list of functionalities to implement.
-I worked autonomously, added several stretch goals, and tailored the designs to suit my needs.
+This repository contains a collection of my solo projects from the [Scrimba Frontend Career Path](https://scrimba.com/learn/frontend), showcasing my progress and skills.
+For each solo project, I received a Figma file with a design and a list of functionalities to implement.
+I worked autonomously, added several stretch goals, and tailored the design to suit my needs.

 ## Technologies Used